 Don’t Be Fooled by These 6 Shady Online Event Planning School Tricks!

 Ten years ago, there were very few online event planner certification programs out there.
 And those that gained traction were very credible schools.
 Today, there are dozens upon dozens of so-called “online event planning schools” that claim to educate aspiring event and wedding planners.
-They vary widely in price and quality, so it’s more important than ever to do your research, and pick the best online event school to suit your needs.
+Since these training programs vary widely in price and quality, how can you know which event planning schools are legit?
+It’s more important than ever to do your research, and pick the best online event school to suit your needs.

 While you’re conducting your research, look out for these tricks that shady event planning schools will try to pull!